oddmario/go-http-server-custom-write-buffer-patch/README.md

 # go-http-server-custom-write-buffer-patch
 A patch that adds a configurable `WriteBufferSize` option to the Golang HTTP server

+This patch has also been opened as a PR on the Golang source code repository @ https://github.com/golang/go/pull/68143

 ## Why this patch?
 In some situations, you may need to adjust the default hard-coded write buffer size (currently 4 KB) of the Golang HTTP server.